 - The weight and the size of the products present ergonomic and space claim challenges and integrated lifting assistance is needed

-The carousel consists of carriers (bins) mounted on an oval track that rotates horizontally and delivers stored goods to the picker.
+The horizontal carousel consists of carriers (bins) mounted on an oval track that rotates horizontally and delivers stored goods to the picker.

-Following the parts-to-pickers principle, when the operator requests a particular item, the horizontal carousel automatically rotates so that the appropriate bin is accessible, and the item can be picked.
+Following the parts-to-pickers principle, when the operator requests a particular item, the horizontal carousel warehouse automatically rotates so that the appropriate bin is accessible, and the item can be picked.
 There’s no walking back and forth to find and retrieve goods.
 Thanks to the visual picking aids, the user can quickly identify which item should be picked and the quantity requested.

 To speed picking times, horizontal carousels are often used in pods.
 As the worker picks from one horizontal carousel in the pod, the other is pre-positioning the next pick.
 This minimizes worker downtime and increases throughput.